Chisomnwa/ELT-Pipeline-with-GCP-and-Airflow/README.md

 1. Terraform Installed.
   - Use this [blog](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) for Terraform Installation on you local machine.
 3. A Google Cloud project with:
-   - BigQuery and Cloud Storage enabled.
+   - BigQuery, Cloud Storage and Compute Engine API enabled.
    - Service account with required permissions.
 4. Apache Airflow installed.
-   - Use [blog](https://www.techtrapture.com/blogs/673a2625dd155b000b7cdb3b) for Airflow Installation on your Google Compyte Engne (Virtual Machine).
+   - Use [blog](https://www.techtrapture.com/blogs/673a2625dd155b000b7cdb3b) for Airflow Installation on your Google Cloud Compute Engine (Virtual Machine).

 ## End Result